ipsarros/DolphinnPy/README.md

 1) Fix K, change num_of_probes and M: try to increase number of exact answers/decrease multiplicative approximation.

-2) Fix hange num_of_probes and M, change K: try to increase number of exact answers/decrease multiplicative approximation.
+2) Fix num_of_probes and M, change K: try to increase number of exact answers/decrease multiplicative approximation.

 3) After reading the files, the script calls an isotropize function for both sets.
 Run the script after commenting out these two lines.